zeek/zeek-docs/scripts/base/bif/bloom-filter.bif.zeek.rst

    Creates a basic Bloom filter.

-   :fp: The desired false-positive rate.
+   :param fp: The desired false-positive rate.

-   :capacity: the maximum number of elements that guarantees a false-positive
+   :param capacity: the maximum number of elements that guarantees a false-positive
              rate of *fp*.

-   :name: A name that uniquely identifies and seeds the Bloom filter.
+   :param name: A name that uniquely identifies and seeds the Bloom filter.
 If empty,
          the filter will use :zeek:id:`global_hash_seed` if that's set, and otherwise use a local seed tied to the current Zeek process.
 Only filters with the same seed can be merged with